barbeau/gpstest/ACCURACY.md

 GPSTest also supports receiving a ground truth location from another Android app such as [BenchMap](https://play.google.com/store/apps/details?id=com.tsqmadness.bmmaps), an application that allows searching and viewing of National Geodetic Survey / NGS survey stations on an interactive map.

+###  QR Codes

+You can scan a QR code that has a location embedded in the [Geo URI format (RFC 5870)](https://en.wikipedia.org/wiki/Geo_URI_scheme), which looks like:

+`geo:37.786971,-122.399677`

+If altitude is included, then:

+`geo:37.786971,-122.399677, 15`

+You can use the [ZXing QR Code Generator website](https://zxing.appspot.com/generator/) to create your own QR Codes.

 ### From BenchMap app

 Follow these steps: